 How are company profits taxed?

-Over the past decade, the rates of Corporation Tax have fluctuated, and the current rate payable by the vast majority of company owners – the ‘small profits rate’ – is 20% (2014/15 tax year).
+Over the past decade, the rates of Corporation Tax have fluctuated, and the current corporation tax rate payable by the vast majority of company owners – the ‘small profits rate’ – is 19% (2018/19 tax year).
 This rate applies to companies that make profits of £300,000 or less per year.

-Above this point, between £300,000 and £1.5m, companies can reclaim ‘marginal relief’, and beyond that, the main rate of Corporation Tax applies, which is currently 21%.
-This rate is due to be cut even further to 20% from April 2015, when both the ‘main’ rate, and the small profits rates will be the same.
+Above this point, between £300,000 and £1.5m, companies can reclaim ‘marginal relief’, and beyond that, the main rate of Corporation Tax applies, which is currently 19%.

 You can find out how much tax you owe instantly, with our online Corporation Tax calculator.